-Patients for whom our Genomic Unity® Whole Genome Analysis or Genomic Unity® Exome Analysis test is ordered also have the choice to opt-in to receive pathogenic and expected pathogenic findings in these genes.
+Patients for whom our Genomic Unity® Whole Genome Analysis, Genomic Unity® Exome Plus Analysis or Genomic Unity® Exome Analysis test is ordered also have the choice to opt-in to receive pathogenic and expected pathogenic findings in these genes.
 Variants of uncertain significant (VUS) will not be reported.
-For examples of such genes, see our related post “Medically actionable genes that go beyond the ACMG set of 59”.
+For more information, read more in our ACMG blog post.

 For more information about unavoidable versus optional incidental findings in general, read our related post “Unavoidable versus optional incidental findings: What you need to know“.